roualdes/bridgestan/paper/paper.md

 `BridgeStan` is an interface, written in C-compatible C++, between a Stan program and any higher level language that exposes a C foreign function interface.
-Julia, Python, R and Rust each have C foreign function interfaces.
+Julia, Python, R, and Rust each have C foreign function interfaces.
 Using memory allocated within such higher level languages, `BridgeStan` provides computations of the log joint density function and corresponding gradient of a Stan model, which is itself implemented using highly templated C++ from the Stan math